 Even my mobile clinic project, which aims to provide screenings for secondary diseases, makes no sense considering there’s an entire population without access to primary care.
 After talking to my boss, Simon, I realized how many hoops NGOs jump through to stay on the Jordanian government’s good side.
 Simon explained, “If the Jordanian government doesn’t want us to address them, we can’t address them sustainably.
 We need to use our resources to reach the people we can help.”
 This attitude seems slightly defeatist to me, like even the UNHCR has turned its back on the people who need it.

-I asked Andy Harper, the UNHCR country rep in Jordan, how we can ignore such a significant population body image 9who lives right outside the camps.
+I asked Andy Harper, the UNHCR country rep in Jordan, how we can ignore such a significant population who lives right outside the camps.
 He told me that, unlike the Palestinians years ago, Jordan’s policy regarding the Syrians doesn’t include integration.
 Harper used the phrase “emergency situation” to describe the Syrians since the Jordanian government considers them a risk and is only focusing on maintaining their basic needs while channeling other resources into the Jordanian public, which does not include the Syrians.
 The general attitude is that addressing the undocumented is a waste, when by comparison, 1.25 million documented Syrians who the UNHCR can and should help are in Jordan right now.
 I can’t deny the good work that the UNHCR does, but to me, it doesn’t change the fact that people who still need help aren’t receiving it.

 Coming up in Part III: I delve into my experiences addressing Syrian refugees’ most severe health care needs.